-Ten players constitute a team.
-However, a team may start a game with no fewer than nine players.
+- A. For men's divisions age 50+, 55+ and 60+ and for men's and women's 40-Masters divisions: Ten players constitute a team.
+However, teams may start a game with no fewer than nine players.
 A tenth player on the roster may be added any time during the game, batting in the last (10th) position.
-Until the tenth position is filled, an out will be declared only the first time that position comes to bat.

-- A. For men's 70+ through 80+ and women's divisions age 50+ and above Eleven players constitute a team.
+Until the tenth position is filled, an out will be declared only the first time that position comes to bat. - B. For men's 65+ through 80+ and women's divisions age 50+ and above: Eleven players constitute a team.
 However, a team may start a game with no fewer than ten players.
 An eleventh player on the roster may be added any time during the game, batting in the last (11th) position.
-Until the (11th) position is filled, an out will be declared only the first time that position comes to bat. - B. For Men's 85+ and older divisions Twelve players constitute a team.
+Until the (11th) position is filled, an out will be declared only the first time that position comes to bat. - C. For Men's 85+ and older divisions: Twelve players constitute a team.
 However, a team may start a game with no fewer than eleven players.
 A twelfth player on the roster may be added any time during the game, batting in the last (12th) position.
 Until the 12th position is filled, an out will be declared only the first time that position comes to bat.

-4.3(3) • EXTRA PLAYERS AND EPS
+4.3(2) • EXTRA PLAYERS AND EPS